MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Backup-SPFarm.md

 ### -ConfigurationOnly
 If set, the backup will contain configuration settings only (no data) for each of the objects to be backed up.
-In some cases that SharePoint estimates that it does not have sufficient space available, `-Force` parameter needs to be used in conjuntion to this parameter.
+In some cases that SharePoint estimates that it does not have sufficient space available, `-Force` parameter needs to be used in conjunction with this parameter.

 ```yaml
 Type: SwitchParameter